-This article is about using Simpson’s rule (also known as Prismoidal Rule) to find out the quantity of earthwork using contour maps.
-The procedure is explained with the help of an example.
-In the example given below the map is divided in to 6 horizontal and 6 vertical grids each of 5m interval.
+This article is about using Simpson’s rule (also known as Prismoidal Rule) to find out the quantity of earthwork by means of contour maps.
+The procedure is explained here with the help of an example.
+In the example here below, the map is divided in to 6 horizontal and 6 vertical grids each of 5m interval.
 The reduced levels are given at the intersections.
 Let us find out the volume of earthwork.

 Suppose the final level for filling is 24.1m.
 Then the required depth of filling at each point is as given in the table below.

 The area on the side of each grid can be found out as follows